-Happy to report that Frontier seniors already have been accepted to multiple colleges, including Akron, Capital University, Marietta College, Marshall University, the University of Mount Union, Muskingum University, and West Virginia University!
+Happy to report that Frontier seniors already have been accepted to multiple colleges, including Akron, Capital University, Marietta College, Marshall University, the University of Mount Union, Muskingum University, Washington State Community College, and West Virginia University!
 Many have applied and are waiting to hear.
 Some are making connections to enter the workforce after graduation.
 One senior is going through the enlistment process with the US Marine Corps!
 In addition, 20 students have completed their FAFSA.
 Keep up the great work, Class of 2019!

 All seniors who are thinking about going to college in the 2019-20 school year should file the FAFSA as soon as possible after it opens Oct.
 1. This does not commit you to enrolling, but it gives you the chance to get help paying for college if you choose to enroll!
 Click through this site or be sure you choose the web page ending in .gov so you reach the actual FAFSA site.
 Unfortunately there are sites that look very similar but will charge you!